thanks4opensource/regbits/README.md

 #### Parameter passing

 Regbits is specifically designed for passing its (usually constant) objects to functions by value, not by reference.
-The objects are either one (regbits::Bits) or two (regbits::Mskd) native words in size, and at least on ARM architectures they should be passed in registers.
+The objects are either one (`regbits::Bits`) or two (`regbits::Mskd`) processor native words in size, and at least on ARM architectures they should be passed in registers.
 If optimization is not enabled, gcc passes them on the stack.

 Note that with at least with: